sst/guide/_chapters/adding-auth-to-our-serverless-app.md

 }
 ```

-Let's quickly go over what we are doing here.
+Let's go over what we are doing here.

 - We are creating a new stack for our auth infrastructure.
-We don't need to create a separate stack but we are using it as an example to show how to work with multiple stacks.
+While we don't need to create a separate stack, we are using it as an example to show how to work with multiple stacks.

 - The `Auth` construct creates a Cognito User Pool for us.
 We are using the `login` prop to state that we want our users to login with their email.